dimarcode/Homelab/how-to's/proxmox/Enable Gmail Notifications.md

 - Navigate to “Security” in the left sidebar.
 - Under “Signing in to Google,” find and enable 2-step verification.
 Follow the on-screen instructions to set it up with your phone number or an authenticator app.

-## Generate an App Password
+### Generate an App Password

 - After enabling 2-step verification, proceed to generate an app-specific password:
-- In the “Security” section, click on “App passwords” or search it for the top search bar and click on it.
+- In the “Security” section, click on “App passwords” or **search it for the top search bar and click on it.** (I had to do this)

 - Provide a custom name for the app, like “SMTP for My Email Client.”
 - Click the “Create” button to create a unique 16-character app-specific password.
 - Copy the generated app-specific password to your clipboard.
 You’ll need it for configuring your email client.